dynatrace-ace-services/easy-dynatrace-with-monaco/README.md

-#  Automate Cloud for all : How to configure Dynatrace with Monaco.
+#  Automate Cloud for all - How to configure Dynatrace with Monaco :

 In this lab, you will automatically deploy the smart configuration for easytravel.
 You just need a linux with docker and a Dynatrace free trial environment.